A determinacy approach to Borel combinatorics: Disjoint complete sections for measure and category

 We are now ready to proceed.

-\begin{lemma} The following problems can all be transformed in a Borel way to each of the others, for every $n \geq 3$.
-Hence, they are all true modulo a null set with respect to any Borel probability measure, and they are all false in the full Borel context by Theorem~\ref{nodcs}. \begin{enumerate} \item Suppose $E$ and $F$ are countable Borel equivalence relations on some standard Borel space such that the $E$-classes all have cardinality $\geq 3$ and the $F$-classes all have cardinality $\geq 2$.
-Then there exist disjoint Borel complete sections for $E$ and $F$. \item Suppose $E$ and $F$ are independent aperiodic countable Borel equivalence relations on some standard Borel space.
-Then there exist disjoint Borel complete sections for $E$ and $F$. \item Suppose $G$ is a locally finite Borel graph having degree at least $3$.
-Then $G$ has a Borel antimatching. \item Suppose $G$ is an acyclic Borel bipartite $n$-regular graph.
-Then $G$ has a Borel antimatching. \end{enumerate} \end{lemma}
+\begin{thm} Suppose $n \geq 3$.
+Then the following statements are all false.
+However, the statements are all true modulo a nullset with respect to any Borel probability measure, and true modulo a meager set with respect to any compatible Polish topology. \begin{enumerate} \item Every pair $E$ and $F$ of countable Borel equivalence relations on a standard Borel space $X$ such that the $E$-classes all have cardinality $\geq 3$ and the $F$-classes all have cardinality $\geq 2$ admits disjoint Borel complete sections. \item Every pair $E$ and $F$ of independent aperiodic countable Borel equivalence relations admits disjoint Borel complete sections. \item Every locally finite Borel graph $G$ having degree at least $3$ has a Borel antimatching. \item Every acyclic Borel bipartite $n$-regular graph $G$ has a Borel antimatching. \end{enumerate} \end{thm}